Phanikondru/Phanikondru/README.md

 - 👋 Hi, I’m @Phanikondru
 - 👀 I’m interested in ...
 UX/UI Design, Web and App Development
 - 🌱 I’m currently learning ...
-HTML,CSS,KOTLIN
+FULL-STACK WEB DEVELOPMENT
 - 💞️ I’m looking to collaborate on ...
 WEB and APP Development Projects
 - 📫 How to reach me ... @PhanindhraKondru[LinkedIn and Instagram]